MicrosoftDocs/OfficeDocs-SharePoint/migration/upload-on-premises-content-to-sharepoint-online-using-powershell-cmdlets.md

 There are six required parameters to enter (others are optional

-- ParallelImport : Tell the tool to optimise performance by using parallel threads.
+- ParallelImport : Tell the tool to optimize performance by using parallel threads.

 - SourceFiles: points to the directory location where the package's source content files exist